LeiaSR SDK 720218b2 v1.32.7.6322 2025-02-13T14:55:38Z

 Public Member Functions

-PredictingDX9Weaver (SR::SRContext &context, IDirect3DDevice9 *device, unsigned int width, unsigned int height, HWND window)
+PredictingDX9Weaver (SR::SRContext &context, IDirect3DDevice9 *device, unsigned int width, unsigned int height, HWND window, bool inputBufferIsSRGB=false, bool outputBufferIsSRGB=false)

 Constructs a class to be used for weaving an input image of a certain size.
 More...